Jhatka

-Jhatka (ਝਟਕਾ) is a method of slaughtering an animal for meat by a single strike of a sword or axe to sever its head within the Sikh and Hindu religions.
+Jhatka (ਝਟਕਾ /pa/) is a method of slaughtering an animal for meat by a single strike of a sword or axe to sever its head within the Sikh religion and many Hindus.
 This kills the animal almost instantly.
 This type of slaughter is preferred by most meat-consuming Sikhs.
-Also within this method of butchering, the animal must not be scared or shaken before the slaughter but given a dignified, painless death.

 Etymology

 The Punjabi word ਝਟਕਾ is derived from the Sanskrit term झटिति which means "instantly" or "at once".

 Terminology for non-jhatka products

 Slaughter by means such as kosher, halal and bali does not meet the requirements of jhatka and the products of it are referred to as kutha meat – abstention from which is one of the requirements for a Sikh to be an initiated Khalsa or sahajdhari according to the Rehat Maryada (Sikh code of conduct).